-Dr. Hsiao-Dong Chiang, received his Ph.D. in Electrical Engineering from University of California, Berkeley.
+Dr. Hsiao-Dong Chiang received his Ph.D. in Electrical Engineering from the University of California, Berkeley.
 He is currently a Professor of Electrical and Computer Engineering at Cornell University.
 Dr. Chiang is the founder of Bigwood Systems, Inc. (BSI), Ithaca, NY and Global Optimal Technology, Inc., Ithaca, NY.
-He was awarded Chang-Jiang Chair professorship from 2006-2009.
-He was recognized as an IEEE Fellow in 1997 and became a Full Professor in 1998 at Cornell.
+He was awarded a Chang-Jiang Chair professorship from 2006-2009.
+He was recognized as an IEEE Fellow in 1997 and became a Full Professor at Cornell in 1998.

 He and his group at Cornell have published more than 350 refereed journal and conference papers.
 The H-factor of his publication is 29.
-Dr. Chiang has been awarded 12 US patents and 4 overseas patents, with another 9 US patents pending.
-He is currently on the Editorial Board of IEEE Japan and on the Journal of Electric Power Systems and Components.
+Dr. Chiang has been awarded 12 U.S. patents and four overseas patents, with another nine U.S. patents pending.
+He is currently on the Editorial Board of IEEE Japan and of the Journal of Electric Power Systems and Components.

 Professor Chiang's research effort is focused on both theoretical developments and practical applications.
 Particular areas include nonlinear system theory, nonlinear computations and their practical applications to electric circuits, systems, signals and images.
 He and his co-workers have developed a comprehensive theory of stability regions for general nonlinear dynamical systems (including continuous, discrete, interconnected, hyperbolic and non-hyperbolic nonlinear systems) and their practical applications.
 He and his co-workers have developed BCU method and Group-based BCU method for fast direct stability assessments for electric power systems.
 He and his group also work on the development of computational methods for nonlinear analysis and control of large-scale systems.